 We have an "open door" policy for all parents/guardians of currently enrolled students, who wish to visit the RKMS campus.
 Parents are strongly encouraged to observe their child's classes, as it is truly the best way to understand the education your student is receiving.
 In order to minimize the disruption to instruction, parents are asked to schedule the observation with the Main Office at least 24 hours in advance.
 At the time of scheduling, parents will be given a copy of the protocols to be followed during classroom observations.
-All visitors are asked to sign in and wear an identification badge.
+All visitors are asked to sign in at the Main Office with a valid photo ID and wear an identification badge while on campus.
 A visitor's pass may be picked up from the main office.
 The school reserves the right to refuse admission.